keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 The default Keptn installation includes Keptn-services for some Execution Plane services,including:

-- **helm-service:** creates/modifies the configuration of a service that is going to be onboarded and fetches configuration files from the *configuration-service* and applies those using Helm.

 - **lighthouse-service:** conducts a quality evaluation based on configured SLOs/SLIs.

 - **approval-service:** implements the automatic quality gate in each stage